Reflections on the Quarantine

 Upon reading about the quarantine and after deep introspection, I have come to change my mind.

-I develop below a non-exhaustive list of arguments against the lockdown and why we made the mistake.
+I develop below a non-exhaustive list of arguments against the lockdown.

 The Economic Cost

-Supply and demand of households allow people to choose the accommodation of their choice and not sleep in the street and the capitalist job market favors those with the best skills and that are most productive.
+Supply and demand for homes enable people to choose the accommodation of their choice and not sleep in the street.
+The job market favors those with the best skills and that are most productive.

-The economy is what gets the world running, it even pays for religion (and not the other way around).
-When you artificially stop the economy, you prevent all these forces from properly functioning.
+The economy is what gets the world running.
+It even pays for religion (and not the other way around).
+When you artificially stop the economy, you prevent from society properly functioning.

-The lockdown essentially decreased the speed and volume of spending, and since a man’s spending is another man’s income, a lot of income have bottomed.
-Like a game of domino, if spending stops, it sends a shock into the entire cycle (called the bullwhip effect) and destabilizes the process.
-This is essentially what happened.
+As such, the lockdown decreased the speed and volume of spending, and since a man’s spending is another man’s income, a lot of income have bottomed.
+Like a game of domino, if spending stops, it sends a shock into the entire cycle (called the bullwhip effect) and destabilizes the system.

 The Financial Cost

-When the state borrows, it must eventually pay back.
-The debt of the country is paid back by taxpayers’ money, and so closing the economy will not only be super expensive for current taxpayers but even more so for future generations (although, we could avoid that, as I’ll explain in a future article).
+When the state borrows, it must payback.
+The debt of the country is paid back by taxpayers’ money.
+Closing the economy will not only be expensive for current taxpayers but even more so for future generations.

 The Mental Cost

-If you’re human (and there are quite some chances that you are), you know we are not made to live inside, even if “inside” is a big house.
-We like to go from one place to another (someone told me it is called “traveling”), see different people, being alone at times, working, then resting, playing some video games, etc. We are constantly doing “things” responding to a need and stop doing them once the need has been fulfilled.
+Humans are not made to live inside.
+We like to go from one place to another, see different people, being alone at times, working, then resting, playing some video games, etc. We are constantly doing “things”, because that’s in our nature.

-As such, this lockdown has been particularly health destructive, first of all for people who live alone.
-Loneliness is, as you may have read, particularly detrimental to mental health.
-We need to add to that the boredom of not being able to go anywhere.
-As the lockdown continues, motivation decreases, junk food makes its way in, we go to sleep later and later, lose the will to do anything, and eventually enter some sort of depressive state.
+As such, this lockdown has been particularly health destructive, especially for people who live alone.
+Loneliness is particularly detrimental to mental health.
+In absence of stimulation, the brain decays.
+Motivation decreases, junk food makes its way in, we go to sleep later and later, lose the will to do anything, and eventually enter some sort of depressive state.

 The Social Cost

-As the lockdown was easing itself at the end of March 2020 in China, a spike in the number of divorces was reported.
-We need to understand that in normal times, couples already don’t see each other much and yet, manage to get divorced (unless the reason to divorce is for not seeing each other).
-So after spending a time quarantined together, it is evident that they quickly got sick of each other.
-This is simply another human aspect of social relationships: too much is too much.
+As the lockdown was easing itself at the end of March 2020 in China, experts reported a spike in the number of divorces.
+In normal times, couples already don’t see each other much and yet, manage to get divorced (unless the reason to divorce is for not seeing each other).
+After spending time quarantined together, it is evident that they quickly got sick of each other.
+This is another human aspect of social relationships: too much is too much.

 The same can be said for roommates and (much more dramatic) for children.
-In normal times, a fair amount of children get molested by members of their families, and the lockdown, with school closures, only made things worse.
+In normal times, a fair amount of children get molested by members of their families.
+The lockdown, with school closures, only made things worse.
 God knows the long-term consequences that this virus will have on these kids.
-The same thing can be said for women victims of violent partners.
+Furthermore, experts have reported an increase in calls from women victims of violent partners.

 Bringing It All Together

-It’s only my personal opinion, but I am afraid that the economic, financial, social, and mental (and all the others I haven’t talked about) side effects outweigh the consequences of not locking down.
-I believe that children and women, low-income workers, students, unemployed…should not pay the price of a quarantined society.
+The economic, financial, social, and mental (and all the others I haven’t talked about) side effects of the lockdown outweigh the consequences of not locking down.
+At the end, children, women, low-income workers, students, unemployed…are paying a heavy price for a quarantined society.

 Where Did We Go Wrong?

-Not many people saw it at the time, but the lockdown was a public health policy response (not a military one, it’s not a “war” like some Western leaders declared).
-And when it comes to healthcare, the West has been failing since the second world war.
+The lockdown was a public health policy response.
+However, when it comes to healthcare, the West has been failing since the second world war.

 The reason why people died from the virus was (in the majority of cases) because they were already sick before the virus.
 Had we had a healthy population where the consumption of good food is encouraged, sports opportunities are plentiful, and work and class schedule allows for optimal sleep, the virus would have created as much panic as the flu.